taylorsilva/concourse-tutorial/Notes.md

 To start with the user should fork the repo

+The tutorial should be part of CI.
+Every release of concourse should be tested against the tutorial to ensure it stays up-to-date.

+The test-suite should execute every step of the tutorial as a user would

 - The basics
   - start with a pipeline that's a single job that does everything
     - introduce **Gets** that download you code